 Historical interface minute top talkers are shown on the right of the page, and get refreshed automatically when the mouse moves over the chart.

-An historical “Flows” tab is present next to the “Chart” when ntopng is started with the -F switch.
+An historical “Flows” tab is present next to the “Chart” when ntopng is started with the -F switch to export flows to MySQL.
 This historical table shows flows data that have been recorded and dumped during the selected observation period.
 The Professional/Enterprise version of ntopng also feature two extra tabs, namely, “Talkers” and “Protocols” to drill down historical data by talkers and application protocols.

 See later in this manual for more information.